-National Key Policy Imperatives
+National Policy Key Imperatives

 After the State of the Nation Address by the President and the Budget speech by the Minister of Finance key priorities were noted and became our policy imperative.
-National Treasury subsequently issued MFMA Circular No. 123 to give guidance on these imperatives.
+National Treasury subsequently issued MFMA Circular No. 128 to give guidance on these imperatives.

-The key factor that has been taken into consideration in the compilation of the 2023/24 MTREF is the general inflationary outlook and the impact on Municipality's residents and businesses.
+There are key factors that have been taken into consideration in the compilation of the 2024/25 MTREF:

+The general inflationary outlook and the impact on Municipality's residents and businesses